Course on "Complex Systems"

 The course also covers current theoretical and practical developments (e.g., in Physics, Quantitative Biology and Finance) and highlights connections to related high-profile international careers in science and business.

-TOPICS: Part I (Theory) - Stochastic and Markov Processes; Advanced Stat.
-Mech. (equilibrium and off-equilibrium); Phase Transitions and Critical Phenomena; Renormalization Group and Universality; Emergent behaviors and Self-Organized Criticality; Network theory; Computer simulations (Monte Carlo and MD).
-Part II (Applications) - Symmetry Breaking in particle systems; Soft Matter systems; BEC; Spin Glasses; Quantitative Finance (Models of stocks/derivatives; Risk; Markowitz portfolio theory); Quantitative Biology (Polymer Physics and DNA organization; Models of gene expression; Complex genome regulation).
+TOPICS: Part I (Theory) - Stochastic Processes; Advanced Stat.
+Mech. (equilibrium and off-equilibrium); Emergent behaviours, Phase Transitions and Critical Phenomena; Renormalization Group and Universality; Network theory; Computer simulations (Monte Carlo and MD).
+Part II (Applications) - Symmetry Breaking in particle systems; Soft Matter systems; BEC; Spin Glasses; Quantitative Finance (models of stocks/derivatives; Risk; Markowitz portfolio theory); Quantitative Biology (polymer physics and DNA organization; models of gene expression and regulation).

 Course on "Bioinformatics"